uk000/goto/README.md

 # <a name="k8s-features"></a>

 # K8s Features
-`Goto` exposes APIs through which info can be fetched from the local k8s cluster where `goto` instance is running.
+`Goto` exposes APIs through which info can be fetched from a k8s cluster that `goto` is connected to. `Goto` can connect to the local K8s cluster when running inside a cluster, or connect to a remote K8s cluster via locally available k8s config.
+When connected remotely, it relies on the authentication performed by local K8s context.

 # <a name="k8s-apis"></a>
 ###  K8s APIs